Soaking Up Lots of Sun on Big Corn Island, Nicaragua

 Food and Drink

 Big Corn Island had so much deliciousness to offer!
 Breakfast on the beach.
 Dinner on the edge of a cliff.
-Fresh coconuts everywhere, all the time!
+Fresh coconuts are everywhere, all the time!
 Ridiculous lobster meals!
-The food was plentiful, inexpensive, incredibly fresh and just so good.
+The food was plentiful, inexpensive, incredibly fresh, and just so good.
 The island bars were fun, drinks were fruity and tasty.
-Of course there is always Tona Cerveza!
+Of course, there is always Tona Cerveza!

 The Island Life